GergelyOlah/Kindle/README.md

-#Program to separate Kindle Highligths by book titles and save them into separate files.
+#Program to separate Kindle Notes by book titles and save them into separate files.